argos-ci/jest-puppeteer/packages/jest-environment-puppeteer/README.md

   - `incognito` Each tests starts an incognito window, so all tests have a separate, isolated context.
 Useful when running tests that could interfere with one another. (_Example: testing multiple users on the same app at once with login, transactions, etc._)
 - `exitOnPageError` <[boolean]> Exits page on any global error message thrown.
 Defaults to `true`.
 - `server` <[Object]> Server options allowed by [jest-dev-server](https://github.com/smooth-code/jest-puppeteer/tree/master/packages/jest-dev-server)
+- `puppeteerCore` <[boolean]> Uses [puppeteer-core](https://www.npmjs.com/package/puppeteer-core) instead of puppeteer.
+Defaults to `false`.
+Note: Puppeteer is not guaranteed to work with any particular version of Chrome or Chromium other than the one shipped with it. https://github.com/GoogleChrome/puppeteer/#q-why-doesnt-puppeteer-vxxx-work-with-chromium-vyyy

 #### Example 1